I am ONLY in network with the following insurance plans:

 These policies exist to allow other clients access to services, and to protect the financial health of my business.
 Thank you for understanding!

-Whether someone shows up or not, I still have to pay for office rent, software, taxes, advertising, gas to get to the office, and other business expenses.
-Late cancellations and no-shows not only take away a spot from other clients, but they also hurt my business financially (which in turn hurts my ability to provide for my family).
-Multiple late cancels in a week can cost my business hundreds of dollars in lost income, so it adds up quickly.
+Whether someone shows up or not, self-employed therapists are still responsible for office rent, software, taxes, advertising, gas to get to the office, and other business expenses.
+Late cancellations and no-shows not only take away a spot from other clients, but they also hurt our business and impact our income.
+Multiple late cancels in a week can lead to hundreds in lost income, so it adds up quickly.

 These fees are not meant as punishment - they exist simply to protect my business and my finances.
 I will do my best to make exceptions when absolutely necessary, but I do have to be selective.

 In my career as a therapist, I've worked with most types of insurance.
 Unfortunately, many insurances come with restrictions that make it difficult to serve my clients.
-In the spirit of transparency, I no longer do business with many insurance companies due to their poor treatment of providers and lack of care for patients.
+In the spirit of transparency, I no longer do business with many insurance companies due to their poor treatment of providers and patients.

 For example, many insurance companies place limits on frequency/number of appointments, impose harsh audits, and require excessive paperwork/administrative tasks.
 They also tend to experience many errors on their end, leading to denied claims and long phone calls/email chains to fix the issue.
 This can lead to clients not getting the care they need, therapists being denied payment for weeks or months, and excessive billing-related costs.
 These types of issues accumulate quickly and lead to therapist burnout, which takes away from my ability to provide quality care.